From Willow to Wicket: The Making of Harrow Cricket Bats

 Pressing a bat cleft

 The above image shows me pressing a raw cleft on our pressing machine.
-First I've cleaned the face of the cleft and then added water to the face to stop the cleft from cracking under pressure.
-And then I start running the cleft through the press, testing the performance and listening to the performance.
+First, I've cleaned the face of the cleft and then added water to the face to stop the cleft from cracking under pressure.
+Then, I start running the cleft through the press, testing the performance, and listening to the performance.

 Splicing or Adding the Handle